 Candidates for PhD must hold a good honours degree (First class or 2.1) and/or a Master's Degree.
 Accredited Prior (Experiential) Learning (APEL) may apply.
-IELTS of 6.5 with a minimum of 6.0 in the written component, or equivalent.
+For full entry requirements, please see website.

 Months of entry